-The Historical Society is undertaking the cataloging of its research collection with PastPerfect Software, purchased with a grant from The Hedgelawn Foundation of Kent County, and the digitization of our document collection through a grant from the Kudner Foundation.
-Please be patient as we undertake this project to provide users with information about our library, archival, and photograph collections.
+The Historical Society is undertaking the cataloging of our research collection with PastPerfect Software, purchased with a grant from The Hedgelawn Foundation of Kent County, and the digitization of our document collection through a grant from the Kudner Foundation.
+Please be patient as we undertake these projects to provide users with information about our library, archival, and photograph collections.
 Eventually, our object collection also will be included.
-This database will be a work in progress and will be updated quarterly.
-Please visit the Society or contact Society staff if you are looking for information not online.
+This database is a work-in-progress and will be updated periodically.
+Please contact our library if you are looking for information not online.

 The map collection contains original maps, as well as copies of historic maps primarily of Kent County and its towns and Maryland.
 Select images of our maps can be found on the “Maps” section of this website.

-The Society holds both collections of documents, as well as miscellaneous documents grouped by categories and subcategories.
+The Society holds collections of documents, as well as miscellaneous documents, grouped by categories and subcategories.
 The miscellaneous document categories are: Architecture and Engineering; Business and Industry; Culture; Education; Ethnic and Cultural Groups; Family/Genealogical History; Government; Legal Records; Maps and Atlases; Maryland; Military and War; Natural History; Oral History; Organizations; and Religion.
-Miscellaneous documents have been categorized as of January 2010; visit the Library to view these documents.
+Miscellaneous documents have been categorized as of January 2010; Schedule a visit to the Library to view these documents.

-The Society holds both collections of photographs, as well as miscellaneous photographs grouped by categories and subcategories.
+The Society holds collections of photographs, as well as miscellaneous photographs grouped by categories and subcategories.
 The main categories are: Architecture and Engineering; Business and Industry; Culture; Education; Ethnic and Cultural Groups; Family/Genealogical History; Government; Legal Records; Maps and Atlases; Maryland; Military and War; Natural History; Oral History; Organizations; and Religion.
 Distinct collections of photographs will be cataloged together, then identified and inventoried individually when possible.
-This will be a time-consuming process.
-The Usilton/Kent County News Collection contains over 5,000 images, for example.
-Eventually, select images may be available online.
+This is a time-consuming process, undertaken solely by volunteers.
+(The Usilton/Kent County News Collection contains over 5,000 images, for example.)
+Eventually, other images may be available online.
 Currently, only the Society’s African American collection is available online, in cooperation with the Smithsonian’s Heartland Project.

-The Society has a small collection of oral histories, with a goal of expanding their holdings in the future.
+The Society has a small collection of oral histories, with a goal of expanding these holdings in the future.

 The vertical files are collections of newspaper clippings, articles and copies of documents organized into a system of categories and subcategories.
 The main categories are: Architecture and Engineering; Business and Industry; Culture; Education; Ethnic and Cultural Groups; Family/Genealogical History; Government; Legal Records; Maps and Atlases; Maryland; Military and War; Natural History; Oral History; Organizations; and Religion.

 These maps come from the Lake, Griffing & Stevenson atlas of Kent and Queen Anne’s Counties, 1877.
 The thumbnails take you to larger maps which you can examine.
-Our library also holds many other maps from various periods, available for research here.
+Our library also holds many other maps from various periods, available for research here by appointment.

 Still Pond 1876